rfbproto/rfbproto/rfbproto.rst

 keyboard events.

-If you have an input source that does not fit this standard workstation model, the Generial Input Interface (gii) protocol extension provides possibilities for input sources with more axes, relative movement and more buttons.
+If you have an input source that does not fit this standard workstation model, the General Input Interface (gii) protocol extension provides possibilities for input sources with more axes, relative movement and more buttons.